-Many critics consider The Bride of Frankenstein to be the greatest of all the Frankenstein movies.
+Many critics consider The Bride of Frankenstein to be the greatest of all the Frankenstein movies–and one of the best horror made by Universal.

-The story follows on immediately from the events of the earlier film, and is rooted in a subplot of the original and Mary Shelley novel, Frankenstein, published in 1818 and still admired.
+The story, which follows on immediately after the events of the earlier film, is rooted in a subplot of the original and Mary Shelley novel, “Frankenstein,” published in 1818 and still admired.

 After a wild “creation” sequence, the bandages are unwrapped, and the Bride of the Monster (Elsa Lanchester again) emerges.
-The Monster’s tender efforts to connect with his new Mate are reciprocated by her revulsion and screams.
-“She hate me,” he growls, “Just like others!”
+The Monster’s tender efforts to connect with his new mate are reciprocated by her revulsion and screams.
+“She hates me,” he growls, “Just like others!”

 Wittily scripted by William Hurlbut, and expertly directed by James Whale, who stresses plot as well as mood and tone, The Bride of Frankenstein is further enhanced by the vivid Franz Waxman musical score.